agranya99/Product-Management-System/README.md

 # Product Management System

 A scalable REST API developed in Node.Js to facilitate CRUD and utility operations on products, categories, providers (Business Partners).

+The system design is such that it supports all kinds of Products (from stationery items to online MOOCs), with the use of nested `attributes` object that supports searching too.
+Each product can have its own attributes.
+The model provides generalization and specification as the categories support sub-categories and so on.

 Authorization is performed via **OAuth 2.0 (Client Credentials Flow)** and Request Validation is performed using **Hapi/JOI**.
 The API uses MongoDB as back-end database with **Mongoose** framework for data modelling, querying and validation.

 **OpenAPI 3.0 Specification** is written for the API. <https://app.swaggerhub.com/apis/agranya99/Product-Management-System/1.0.0>